 Pozen Center Prize for Best BA Thesis on Race and Human Rights

-The Pozen Family Center for Human Rights is pleased to announce a new prize for excellence in BA essay projects about race and human rights in the United States or globally.
+In 2021, the Pozen Family Center for Human Rights announced a prize for excellence in BA essay projects about race and human rights in the United States or globally.

 A prize of $1,000 will be awarded to the best BA essay submitted on any topic at the intersection of race, structural racism, and human rights.
 Submissions may be BA essays in any field in the Social Sciences or the Humanities.

-Only students in the College who complete a BA essay on a topic touching on race and human rights in the year they submit it are eligible for this award.
+Only students in the College who complete a BA essay on a topic at the intersection race and human rights in the year they submit it are eligible for this award.

-Please direct any questions to Faculty Director Mark Bradley.
+Please direct any questions to Deputy Director Adam Avrushin.